History In The New Testament

 The Bible writers were poor historians, let alone conveyers of messages from an infallible God.

-We're getting close to the end of the humanist's web page that attempts to show the Bible cannot be trusted... and fails.
-With the above summary statement they are beginning their closing arguments.
+We are getting close to the end of the humanist's web page that attempts to show the Bible cannot be trusted... and fails.
+With the above summary they are beginning their closing arguments.

 Is The Above Statement True?

 Have the humanists demonstrated there are contradictions or errors in the Bible?
-No. They have not provided any proof there is even one contradiction or error.
+No. They have not provided any proof.
+Not one of their accusations has been proven true.
 Nothing.

 Are the Bible writers poor historians?
-No. They are 100% reliable and accurate.
-The humanists have failed to prove there is any historical error in the Bible.
+No. They are 100% relia-ble and accurate.
+The humanists have failed to prove there are any errors or contradictions in the Bible.

 Chicago Statement on Biblical Inerrancy - Short Statement